jasonnIguazio/ghpages-doc-site/content/data-layer/data-ingestion-and-preparation.md

 ### {{< product tc >}} Data Containers {#data-containers}
-{{< comment >}}<!-- [IntInfo] (sharonl) This section in the tutorials README (data-ingestion-and-preparation/README.ipynb/.NB) has more information, which is available along with additional information in the referenced doc-site data-layer documentation, so there was no point repeating it here. -->
+{{< comment >}}<!-- [IntInfo] (sharonl) This section in the tutorials README (data-ingestion-and-preparation/README.ipynb/.NB) has more information, which is available along with additional information in the referenced ghpages-doc-site data-layer documentation, so there was no point repeating it here. -->
 {{< /comment >}}